genepearl/mutation_analysis/README.md

   - creates a virtual environment
   - installs dependencies (`requirements.txt`)
-  - installs Minimap2 if it is not already installed
+  - installs Minimap2 in the tools/ directory if it is not already installed.
+  - installs Samtools in the tools/ directory if it is not already installed.

 ```bash
 bash scripts/setup.sh